AchooAllergy.com Blog

 Coffee allergies may be caused by one of several components of the beloved beverage.

-Symptoms of a coffee allergy can include runny nose and watery eyes, wheezing, coughing, nausea and vomiting or stomach cramps, and digestive trouble such as diarrhea.
+Can you be allergic to coffee?
+Actually, yes!
+Coffee allergy symptoms can include runny nose and watery eyes, wheezing, coughing, nausea and vomiting or stomach cramps, and digestive trouble such as diarrhea.
 Skin irritation such as rashes may also develop.

 A coffee allergy may be induced by one or more of several coffee components.